cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 3. Enter the repository and run the `run.sh` script to start the Docker container.
 This will start the automatic installation process.
 Depending on your environment, you may need to run this with 'sudo' command.

-    - For latest Cloudberry DB release running on a single container (currently does not support ARM CPU's such as Apple M1/M2)
+    - For latest Cloudberry DB release running on a single container

     ```shell
     cd bootcamp/000-cbdb-sandbox
     ./run.sh
     ```
-    - For latest Cloudberry DB release running across multiple containers (currently does not support ARM CPU's such as Apple M1/M2)
+    - For latest Cloudberry DB release running across multiple containers

     ```shell
     cd bootcamp/000-cbdb-sandbox